Research into Practice

 A range of suicide prevention projects have been conducted by the team at the National Centre for Farmer Health including research to improve understanding of:

-- the Impact of suicide bereavement on farming families
+- The Impact of suicide bereavement on farming families

-- the needs of mental health carers
+- The needs of mental health carers

-- what works to reduce the experience of stigma for those with a lived experience of suicide
+- What works to reduce the experience of stigma for those with a lived experience of suicide

-- the contributing factors to farming-related suicide in rural Victoria.
+- The contributing factors to farming-related suicide in rural Victoria.

-The outcomes of these projects have informed evidence presented before the Victorian Royal Commission into Mental Health Services; a submission made to the Senate Inquiry into Accessibility and Quality of Mental Health Services in Rural and Remote Australia; and, direct presentations to government departments.
+- Evidence presented before the Victorian Royal Commission into Mental Health Services; a submission made to the Senate Inquiry into Accessibility and Quality of Mental Health Services in Rural and Remote Australia; and, direct presentations to government departments; professional development for health and agriculture service providers; and, presentations to the community.

 Financing Fortitude: evaluating scholarship in strengthening Victorian rural woman and agriculture

 Acknowledging a selection of Victorian women for their ongoing contributions to agriculture and rural women’s issues, the Department of Natural Resources and Environment awarded 20 travel bursaries and organised a pre-Conference Agricultural Tour through California.
 Limited follow-up evaluation has explored whether the intended objectives and outcomes of the Conference and travel bursaries were realised.
 This research measured Conference attendees’ association between different elements of the experience and their career choices in the last two decades.
-Findings were reported to government departments and improved understanding of the opportunity for growth and progress when investing in Victorian agricultural women.
+Findings were reported to government departments and improved understanding of the opportunity for growth and progress when investing in Victorian women in agriculture.

 |